The strikes that could affect your summer holiday – and how to claim compensation

 Flights

 If your flight is delayed or cancelled due to strike action, contact your airline immediately.
 Airlines are obliged to offer assistance such as food and drink or accommodation for extensive delays due to industrial action.
-Most will endeavour to place you on another flight, where space allows.
+Your airline is also obliged to place you on the next available flight.
+Or, if the delay lasts for more than five hours, you can withdraw from your flight and ask for a refund.

-For flights that are cancelled outright, whether you are entitled to compensation depends on if the strike is considered to be something the airline could feasibly control.
-In the case of European air traffic control strikes, for example, this wouldn’t be seen as the airline’s responsibility.
-Those who have booked package holidays, however, may have protection from rules set by the tour operator or travel industry bodies.
+For flights that are cancelled outright, whether you are entitled to compensation depends on if the strike is considered to be something the airline could control.
+If so, you will only be entitled to compensation if your carrier informs you your flight is cancelled less than 14 days from the date you’re due to fly.
+But in the case of European air traffic control strikes, this wouldn’t be seen as the airline’s responsibility.

 For more information on what to do if your flight is delayed or cancelled, read our comprehensive guide here.